arbs09/arbs09.de/content/blog/denmark-2024/index.md

 ## Malmö, Sweden (03.10.2024)

-On this Day I was in Malmö, Sweden.
+On this day I was in Malmö, Sweden.

 Here is a picture of the Turning Torso.
 ![the Turning Torso in Malmö](images/03.10.2024/Turning%20Torso.jpg)